-STAFF ANALYSIS: Based on staff's calculated revenue requirement below, the utility earned in excess of the recommended rate of return on its water system.
+Based on the revenue requirement set forth below, the utility earned in excess of the rate of return set forth in this Order for its water system.
 The utility is overearning on its water system and a revenue decrease is normally the appropriate action under these circumstances.
-According to staff's calculations, the appropriate revenue annual decrease is \$39,670 (-15.06%) for water and an annual increase is \$113,194 (81.77%) for wastewater.
+According to our calculations, the appropriate revenue annual decrease is \$39,670 (-15.06%) for water and an annual increase is \$113,194 (81.77%) for wastewater.
 This will allow the utility the opportunity to recover its expenses and earn a 9.0% return on its investment.
-The Commission's current practice for calculating revenue is as follows:
+Our current practice for calculating revenue is as follows: